 If you were to ask gamers what game truly defined the Nintendo DS for them, I would imagine a large number would answer with Osu!
 Tatakae!
 Ouendan.
 Back in 2005, I was having trouble trying to justify my DS purchase at the time, then Osu!
 Tatakae!
 Ouendan arrived, showcasing just how good games could be on the handheld.

-Fast forward to 2012, we have seen a number of excellent rhythm games over the years, with the Nintendo 3DS a year old, it too gets a taste of rhythm gaming in the form of Rhythm Thief & The Emperor’s Treasure.
+Fast forward to 2012, we have seen several excellent rhythm games over the years, with the Nintendo 3DS a year old, it too gets a taste of rhythm gaming in the form of Rhythm Thief and the Emperor’s Treasure.

 Veteran SEGA designer Shun Nakamura is the brains behind the game, but this isn’t his first foray into the world of rhythm gaming.
 In 2000 he directed the brilliant Dreamcast and Arcade release Samba De Amigo, so, for me personally, this certainly has something rather large to live up to.

 The story of the game sees our hero Phantom R, known by Raphael when he isn’t wearing his hat and stylish suit, and his sidekick Fondue searching for clues to locate his missing father.
 The duo is shortly brought into a much bigger and darker chain of events, set in motion by the return of Emperor Napoleon Bonaparte – still rocking the short stature, despite the recent revelations that he wasn’t actually that short.

 It probably sounds wacky (well, it is) but it is told in a very charming way, with characters who are well presented and very likeable.
 It won’t win Oscars but taken for what it is, it really is rather fun.